rackerlabs/docs-portal-onboarding-guide/docs/administrative/access_account.rst

 Get access to Account switcher
 ===============================

-The Account switcher feature is only available for customers with multiple accounts who use Federated Identity to access these features.
+The Account switcher feature is only available for Fanatical Amazon Web Services (FAWS) customers who use `Rackspace Technology Identity Federation <https://docs.rackspace.com/docs/rackspace-federation/>`_ to access their accounts..

 Complete the following steps to gain access to the Account Switcher feature: